Optimal power extraction from active particles with hidden states

 which constitutes a tight upper bound to the average extractable power from a RnT particle with hidden self-propulsion velocity in the low-${\rm Pe}$ regime.
 Higher moments of the fluctuating power output under $F_{\rm ext}^*$ can be computed similarly, see SM Sec.~\ref{sr:III}.

 \paragraph*{A boundary-update protocol --- } We further introduce an independent approach to computing the posterior probability $P_+(T)$ in real time.
 This novel ``boundary-update'' protocol, described in full detail in SM Sec.~\ref{sr:IV}, both saturates the bound \eqref{eq:RnT_lowPe_asym} and is conjectured to achieve optimality for \emph{all} $\rm Pe$.
 It draws on the \emph{conditional} splitting probabilities of the RnT process, which, to the best of our knowledge, we compute here for the first time.
 These are the probabilities that a particle initialised at $x_0 \in \left[-L/2, L/2 \right]$ in a given statistical superposition of internal states exits said interval through either the left or right boundary in either a left or right self-propulsion state.
 Knowledge of the splitting statistics is used in combination with Bayes' theorem to update the posterior distribution of the internal state $w(t)$ each time the particle is observed to undergo a net displacement larger than $L/2$ in the reference frame where the deterministic drift is subtracted away, $\dot{x}_c=\dot{x} - F_{\rm ext}$.
 In the limit $L \rightarrow 0$, the posterior updating frequency diverges and we conjecture that optimal inference is achieved.
-Fig.~\ref{fig:BoundaryProtocol} shows that application of the boundary-update approach indeed produces an average power output matching the bounds Eqs.~\eqref{eq:RnT_lowPe_asym} and \eqref{eq:opt_w_colorful} in the low- and high-${\rm Pe}$ limits respectively. \paragraph*{A generic active particle ---} Having explored the particular case of RnT motion in some detail, we now expand our scope to a one-dimensional active particle with self-propulsion velocity $w(t)$ evolving according to a generic (discrete- or continuous-state) stochastic process \cite{caprini2022parental}.
+Figure~\ref{fig:BoundaryProtocol} shows application of the boundary-update approach indeed produces an average power output matching the bounds Eqs.~\eqref{eq:RnT_lowPe_asym} and \eqref{eq:opt_w_colorful} in the low- and high-${\rm Pe}$ limits, respectively.

+\paragraph*{A generic active particle ---} Having explored the particular case of RnT motion in some detail, we now expand our scope to a one-dimensional active particle with self-propulsion velocity $w(t)$ evolving according to a generic (discrete- or continuous-state) stochastic process \cite{caprini2022parental}.
 Following Eq.~\eqref{eq:opt_force_general}, the identification of the optimal protocol requires us to compute the posterior expectation of the self-propulsion velocity, which can be conveniently expressed as